What does OneSky do?

 Will OneSky be expanding to other countries?

 Because we’ve learned over the years that the needs of young children are universal, our programs can be adapted to meet challenges in diverse situations wherever young children live in adversity.
-Funding permitting, we will be bringing our transformative models to at-risk children in other countries.
+We hope to one day bring our transformative models to at-risk children in other countries, if we have the funds and support to do so.

 Are international entities also called OneSky?

-Half the Sky Australia, Half the Sky Netherlands have retained those names for now.
-Their importance as part of our OneSky global community remains unchanged.
-When you support them, you are supporting our mission to bring hope into the lives of children the world forgot.
+Half the Sky Netherlands has retained its name for now.
+It’s importance as part of our OneSky global community remains unchanged.
+When you support Half the Sky Netherlands, you are supporting our mission to bring hope into the lives of children the world forgot.

 How does OneSky help children in orphanages?